MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-introduction.md

 ## What actions are supported?

-The following is a list of actions supported:
+The following table describes the actions supported:

 |Resource|HTTP verbs|URI routes|
 |---|---|---|